 - your name and telephone number

 - your baby’s date of birth and NHS number

-Someone will be checking the inbox several times a day, and we will aim to get back to you within 24 hours at most.
+Someone will be checking the inbox several times daily, Monday- Friday, and we will aim to get back to everyone within 24hours, with the exception of weekends.

 If you are very worried about your baby’s feeding and can’t wait for a response, are very distressed, or don’t have internet access/email, you can call us instead:

 - Monday – Friday, 8am – 3pm call the community midwifery office on 0208 510 5761